toanctran/web_scrapper_selenium_beautifulsoup/README.md

-"# Web Scrapper with Selenium and Beautifulsoup"
+# Web Scrapper with Selenium and Beautifulsoup

-"## My collection of web scrapper that I developed and used"
+## My collection of web scrapper that I developed and used